gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 ### Inputs and Outputs

+#### Plant Model Inputs

+The system is a differential-driven robot, where the differential tension on the motor make the car rotate while the offset applied to both motor make the car go straight.
+The car's physics is built in Simulink as modelled by: Dhaouadi, Rached, and A. Abu Hatab. *"Dynamic modelling of differential-drive mobile robots using lagrange and newton-euler methodologies: A unified framework."* Advances in robotics & automation 2.2 (2013): 1-7.

+The following parameters must be set in  `setupSimulinkConstantes.m`:

+##### Mechanical Properties
+- Wheel radius (R): 0.05 m
+- Distance between wheels/2 (L): 0.1 m
+- Distance from wheel axis to center of mass (d): 0.01 m
+- Moment of inertia (J): 0.0015 kg·m²
+- Total mass (M): 0.25 kg
+- Gear reduction ratio (N): 30:1

+##### Electrical Properties
+- Armature resistance (Ra): 5 mΩ
+- Armature inductance (La): 1 μH
+- Back EMF constant (Kb): 0.4 V·s/rad
+- Torque constant (Kt): 0.4 N·m/A
+- Converter gain (Kc): 4 V/V
+- Average controller voltage (Va_med): 2.5 V

+##### Sensor System
+- Angular quantization interval: π/16 rad
+- Sampling time: 0.01 s

+Observation: Many Line-Following cars do not have angular levels equally distributed, for example, when the sensors are placed in a rectangular/straight board or when the sensors are closer in the central part of the car.

 #### Optimization Inputs
 - `solucao`: Vector [Kp, Ki, Kd] containing controller parameters
 - `Pista`: Integer (0-6) specifying which track to simulate
   - 0: Validation track (used in `ValidaResultado`)
   - 1-6: Training tracks (used in optimization)

-#### Environment Inputs
-The simulation environment uses a set of predefined constants stored in `setupSimulinkConstantes.m`.
-These variables are automatically exported to the MATLAB base workspace and configure all aspects of the robot model:

-##### Mechanical Constants
-- R — Wheel radius [m]
-- L — Half of the wheelbase distance [m]
-- d — Distance between wheel axle and center of mass [m]
-- J — Moment of inertia around the center of mass [kg·m²]
-- M — Total robot mass [kg]
-- N — Gear ratio (motor speed / wheel speed)

-##### Electrical Constants
-- Ra — Armature resistance [Ω]
-- La — Motor inductance [H]
-- Kb — Back-EMF constant
-- Kt — Torque constant
-- Kc — Converter gain

-##### Control Constants
-- Va_med — Average voltage delivered by the controller [V]
-- intervalo_quantizacao_sensor — Angular step between sensor readings [rad]
-- tempo_de_amostragem — Sampling time [s]

-##### Simulation Setup
-- simuTime — Total simulation time [s]

-##### Cost Metric Configuration
-- custoFormula — Cost formula used during optimization (e.g., IAE)
-- peso_Translacao — Weight applied to translation error
-- peso_Rotacao — Weight applied to rotational error

-##### Expected Performance Limits
-- erroMax_translacao — Maximum acceptable Cartesian deviation from the line [m]
-- erroMax_rotacao — Maximum acceptable angular misalignment [rad]

-##### Infeasibility Thresholds
-- erroInviavel_translacao — Translation error considered infeasible [m]
-- erroInviavel_rotacao — Rotation error considered infeasible [rad]

 #### Simulation Outputs
 - `teta_ref`, `teta_out`: Reference and actual rotation angles